Flexplicit/SpaceOdyssey/README.md

-Do not change ports
-Running backend (runs on 8060 port 70)
+Running backend (runs on 8060 port 70, do not change ports)

 ```
 cd .\AspSolutionBackend\